The Failure of Galois Descent for p-Selmer Groups of Elliptic Curves: Galois Descent for p -Selmer Groups

 For every prime number $p$ different from $2$ and $3$, and every elliptic curve $E/\QQ$, we have that $\sel{p}(E/K)^G\cong\sel{p}(E/\QQ)$ by \Cref{prop:Selmer Descent splits in good char} (one can also note this by the vanishing of the finite group cohomology in the inflation restriction sequence).
-Moreover, for $p=5$ the average of the dimension of this fixed space is at most $6/5$ by \cite{bhargava5Sel}. \end{example}
+In particular, for $p=5$ the average of the dimension of this fixed space is at most $6/5$ by \cite{bhargava5Sel}, and for the remaining $p$ is predicted by the Poonen--Rains heuristics. \end{example}